karlhaensel/karlhaensel/README.md

-- 👋 Hi, I’m Karl Hänsel, a classical musician from Northern Germany.
+- 👋 Hi, I’m Karl Hänsel, a classical musician and meteorology student from Northern Germany.
 - 👀 I’m interested in music notation, science, maths and programming.
 - 🌱 I’m currently improving my programming skills with Python and R.
 - 💞️ I’m looking to collaborate on music notation with Lilypond.